ahazrat/ahazrat.github.io/README.md

 GitHub Pages Website

 ### To Do
-1. Better look for Social Links
-1. move all html into js
 1. stretch background transition color to whole page
 1. Better look for live weather data
 1. replace img links with imgur hosted links